palaseus/Arbox/README.md

 # Arbox - Advanced DeFi Arbitrage Engine

-A **revolutionary** DeFi arbitrage engine that combines cutting-edge AI technology, advanced MEV protection, and real-time monitoring to create a world-class arbitrage system.
-This engine leverages ERC-4337 Account Abstraction for enhanced security and includes sophisticated machine learning strategies for optimal profit generation.
+A **revolutionary** DeFi arbitrage research engine that combines cutting-edge AI technology, advanced MEV protection, and real-time monitoring to create a world-class research system.
+This engine leverages ERC-4337 Account Abstraction for enhanced security and includes sophisticated machine learning strategies for demonstrating optimal arbitrage concepts.

 ## 🚀 **LIVE DEMO STATUS**

-### **✅ FULLY OPERATIONAL - READY FOR PRODUCTION!**
+### **✅ FULLY OPERATIONAL - RESEARCH & DEVELOPMENT READY!**

 Your advanced arbitrage engine is **LIVE and RUNNING** with:
 - **10,000 ETH** available for testing